 Roisin Cossar is a specialist in Medieval History, with a geographic focus on Italy.
 As part of her research in the society and culture of medieval Italy, she analyzes the status and lived experience of underprivileged people, especially the poor inhabitants of Italian cities in the thirteenth and fourteenth centuries.
 For instance, in published work she has examined how paupers in medieval Italian cities organized themselves into associations to demand charitable assistance.
 She has also investigated the changing face of charitable associations in medieval Italy, and has argued that over the course of the later Middle Ages the poor and women were gradually cut out of the groups that purported to assist them in an earlier age.
 The status of marginal groups and their efforts to shape their own lives is also the subject of some of her teaching.
 In a third-year course, The Margins of the Middle Ages, she introduces students to some of the groups considered to be on the periphery of medieval society, and through critical readings of key texts the class discusses perceptions of these so-called “marginal” groups throughout medieval society.

 Long before the Winnipeg General Strike, workers have banded together to form movements and pursue their rights.
-Historian Dr. Chris Frank studies the relationship between labour movements, governments and legal systems in 19th century Britain.
+Historian Dr. Chris Frank studies the relationship between labour movements, governments and legal systems, particularly in 19th century Britain.

 In one line of research, he looks at how filing legal complaints about workplace injustice can shape both these movements and how workers understand themselves in relation to their employers.